egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

-to provide clear evidence of the influence of environmental flows, and other factors (particularly exotic vegetation and livestock grazing), on native vegetation (cover and diverstiy) within regulated river channels (See 1.1.2).
+to provide clear evidence of the influence of environmental flows, and other factors (particularly exotic vegetation and livestock grazing), on native vegetation (cover and diverstiy) within regulated river channels ([1.1.3](#113-analytical-purpose)).
 We will initially use generalised linear mixed effects models (GLMM) with zero-inflated Poisson family distribution for cover data and species richness (counts).
-The exact model family will be determined based on an iterative process of model fitting and model checking (with posterior predictive checks) to ensure that the fitted model family is appropriate for the data being modelled (see Section 3.1.3, below).
+The exact model family will be determined based on an iterative process of model fitting and model checking (with posterior predictive checks) to ensure that the fitted model family is appropriate for the data being modelled (see [3.2.2](#322-choose-model-family), below).
 We believe that GLMMs are a robust approach for our objectives and data structure, with a key feature of the random effects allowing for the hierarchical sampling design and repeated measures.

 Although alternative distributions may be suitable for cover data (e.g., binomial, beta), these distributions introduce link functions that